disposableidentities/react-native-sdk/README.md

 ```
 Next to creation of a Main DID, this method also:
 * creates a DID Document, formatted according to https://www.w3.org/TR/did-core/).
 Direct link to an example from that W3C spec: https://www.w3.org/TR/did-core/#real-world-example.
 (TODO later to define exactly how a Disposable DID Document will be formatted)
-* saves the DID Document in the in-app key store
+* saves the DID Document in the account in-app key store
-* saves the DID Document in the remote document stores
+* saves the DID Document in the account remote document stores
-* add the DID Document (hash) to the account chain
+* add the DID Document hash to the account chain
+* saves the hash in the account in-app key store
+* saves the hash in the account remote document stores

 #### createDisposableID